Skip to main content

 Can Progesterone Supplementation Influence Cognitive Resilience?

-The question of how progesterone supplementation might influence is a compelling area of ongoing investigation.
+The question of how progesterone supplementation might influence cognitive resilience is a compelling area of ongoing investigation.
 Cognitive resilience refers to the brain’s ability to maintain or regain cognitive function despite aging, injury, or disease.
 Progesterone’s multifaceted actions on neurogenesis, myelination, synaptic plasticity, and its anti-inflammatory and antioxidant properties suggest a significant role in supporting this resilience.

 For instance, in models of traumatic brain injury, progesterone has demonstrated neuroprotective effects, reducing neuronal damage and improving functional outcomes.
 This protective capacity is thought to be mediated by its ability to stabilize cell membranes, reduce edema, and modulate inflammatory responses within the brain.
 These actions are not isolated; they contribute to an environment conducive to optimal neurotransmitter function and neural network integrity.